-Action 1.1.8: Encourage the designation of storm shelters and the construction of tornado safe rooms in every school that does not have one.
+Action 1.1.8: Designate storm shelters and if funding becomes available, construct tornado safe rooms in every school that does not have one.

 Action Worksheet Name of Jurisdiction: Richland R-IV Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with insufficient storm shelters and tornado safe rooms in schools that do not have them.
-Hazard(s) Addressed: Tornado, Severe Weather Action or Project Action/Project Number: 1.1.8 Name of Action or Project: Expansion of storm shelter availability and construction of certified tornado safe rooms.
-Action or Project Description: Encourage the designation of storm shelters and the construction of tornado safe rooms in every school that does not have one.
+Hazard(s) Addressed: Tornado, Severe Weather Action or Project Action/Project Number: 1.1.8 Name of Action or Expansion of storm shelter availability and construction of Project: certified tornado safe rooms.
+Action or Project Description: Designate storm shelters and as funding becomes available, construct tornado safe rooms in every school that does not have one.
 Applicable Goal Statement: Reduce risks and vulnerabilities of people in hazard-prone areas through current technology, better planning, and hazard mitigation activities.
 Estimated Cost: Unknown due to variables Benefits: Losses avoided by implementing this action include injuries and/or casualties, and emergency management costs/community costs.
 Plan for Implementation Responsible Organization/Department: School Superintendent and Board of Education Action/Project Priority: 21 - H Timeline for Completion: 5 years to increase the number of storm shelters in the county.
 10 years to construct certified tornado safe rooms in each school district.
 Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.
-Local Planning Mechanisms to be Used in Implementation, if any: LEOP, school capital improvement plan, school budget and school crisis management plan in implementation, it ally.
-Progress Report Action Status In Progress/Continue in Plan Update Report of Progress No progress has been made.
-Lack of financial resources for 111,5011 511 1 1 3 9 1 3 3 3 construction continues to be the main obstacle, however, the school district is interested in building safe rooms if funding can be secured.
+Local Planning LEOP, school capital improvement plan, school budget and Mechanisms to be Used school crisis management plan in Implementation, if any: Progress Report Action Status In Progress/Continue in Plan Update Report of Progress No progress has been made.
+Lack of financial resources for construction continues to be the main obstacle, however, the school district is interested in building safe rooms if funding can be secured.